markhuot/markhuot.github.io/_posts/2017-06-14-a-noobs-into-to-react.md

 ReactDOMServer.renderToString(Button);
 ```

-That seems to make sense to me, I'm asking it to render Button, which is the “component” I just created above.
+That seems to make sense to me, I'm asking it to render Button, which is the "component" I just created above.
 If everything goes well I'll have `<button>Hi</button>` printed to the screen.

 ```shell
 $ node index.js